BehdadMohammadi/ESP32-PrimeNumber-ThingsBoard/README.md

-# ESP32-PrimeNumber-ThingsBoard
-ESP32 FreeRTOS project that generates prime numbers and sends them to a ThingsBoard IoT cloud server using HTTP and WiFi.

 # ESP32 Prime Number ThingsBoard Project

 This project demonstrates how to use **FreeRTOS tasks** on an **ESP32** to generate prime numbers and send them to **ThingsBoard Cloud** via HTTP.